John P. Jumper: Career

 In June 2007 Jumper joined board of directors of Science Applications International Corporation, a federal contractor company.
 On March 1, 2012 Jumper became SAIC's CEO and was essential in splitting the company into two.
 After the split Jumper remained the CEO of the company which changed its name to Leidos.
 Jumper retired as CEO in July 2014, when Roger Krone succeeded him as the company's new CEO, but Jumper stayed on as chairman of the company's board of directors.

 Personal life

 Jumper's wife is named Ellen McGhee and they have three daughters Melissa, Catherine, and Janet, all of whom have served in the Air Force.

 On November 6, 2022 his daughter Catherine was promoted to brigadier general and Commander of the Virginia National Guard Air Component.
-John Jumper served as the presiding official over the ceremony.
+John Jumper was the presiding official over the ceremony.